zukashix/DetergentBot/README.md

 ## Credits

-The bot uses [this](https://github.com/ZipBomb/spotify-song-suggestion/) repository to find random songs on spotify for the GuessTheMusic game. <br />
+The bot uses [this](https://github.com/ZipBomb/spotify-song-suggestion/) repository's code to find random songs on spotify for the GuessTheMusic game. <br />
 Big thanks to [Pablo Rey](https://github.com/ZipBomb/) for making this available!